springfall2008/batpred/README.md

   - rates_import_octopus_url
   - rates_export_octopus_url

 Or set assumed rates for the house, battery charging and export.
-You can't enable automatic charging windows with this option.
+You can't enable automatic charging windows with this option, it only works for a fixed charge time.
   - metric_house - Set to the cost per Kwh of importing energy when you could have used the battery
   - metric_battery - Set to the cost per Kwh of charging the battery
   - metric_export - Set to the price per Kwh you get for exporting